JavaScript Arrow Function

 const sayHi = ()=>"hello";

-sayHi is variable name with value as arrow function. () are for parameters and "hello" is return value.
+Here, sayHi is a variable assigned an arrow function.
+The empty parentheses () indicate no parameters, and "hello" is the implicit return value.

 How to Create Arrow Functions